Oued Zem

 Oued Zem (وادي زم) is a city in Khouribga Province, Béni Mellal-Khénifra, Morocco.
 According to the 2014 Moroccan census, Oued Zem had a population of 95,267.

-Oued Zem is a Moroccan city located in central Morocco, in the Chaouia-Ouardigha region in the Khouribga province, on an area of 75,000 hectares between the axis of Casablanca, Beni Mellal and between the axis of Rabat, Marrakech, with a population of 83,970 people (2004 census).
 The city is rich in phosphate, iron and marble.

 History

 The name of the city is made up of two words: Oued, an Arabic word which indicates the river and Zem, an Amazigh word which means lion, in reference to the river and the lion (Lion of the Atlas) which frightened people who walked there.
 For this reason, they named this region Oued Zem, or the river of the lion.

 The first railway was erected there in 1917, during the discovery of phosphate for the first time in Morocco by the colonizer at the time to export it abroad.
 The French called Oued Zem "Little Paris," and they built a lake in the shape of a map of France, which is still to this day.
 The city played a major role in Morocco's independence thanks to the ferocity of its resistance.

 In recent times, Oued Zem has become infamous for an online financial scam in which victims are lured into online sexual encounters and blackmailed for money, under the threat of exposure.
 As a result of this, the city has been called the capital of the "sextortion" industry.